Making Sense of the Ups and Downs of Prices (Page One Economics)

 Have you ever heard someone say "Back in my day, a gallon of gas cost a quarter!"
 Comparing today's prices with prices "back in the day" can be misleading.
 Both inflation and deflation between then and now have to be taken into account.
 Read the August 2013 issue to learn more about the effects of inflation on prices.

-Graphs compliments of FRED®.
+Graphs compliments of FRED.

-Keep your students in the know on timely economic issues with the Page One Economics Classroom Edition.
-The Page One Economics newsletter provides a simple, short overview of a current economic event that offers students an opportunity to use close reading strategies.
+Keep your students in the know on timely economic issues with Page One Economics.
+Page One Economics provides a simple, short overview of a current economic event that offers students an opportunity to use close reading strategies.
 The Teacher’s Guide includes student questions and a teacher answer key, plus additional resources and lesson ideas for classroom, extra credit, or make-up assignments.
 You can subscribe via RSS feed or email.

 If you have difficulty accessing this content due to a disability, please contact us at 314-444-4662 or email@example.com.